MatthewKaes/CrystalClear/README.md

 ###Resource Acquisition Is Initialization

 Variables have function scooping rather than standard scooping techniques making it so variables are easy to construct and destruct.
 Rather than standard garbage collection variables are compiled to know their lifetime using clarity filters so they are only cleaned up when dynamic data reaches it's lifetime.
-Dynamic data is always cleaned up only when necessary to minimize the footprint of memory management on the program.
+Dynamic data is always created when it's aquired and cleaned up only when necessary to minimize the footprint of memory management on the program.

 ##The "Clear"